Golf Getaway in Southwest Louisiana

 Gray Plantation Golf Course.

-Gray Plantation is an outstanding golf course and a must-play if you are in Lake Charles.
-The layout will challenge the advanced golfer from the back tees (reaching nearly 7,200 yards) but is very playable and golfer-friendly from any of the forward tees.
+Looking for a relaxing round of golf on the green?
+Visit Gray Plantation in Lake Charles, an outstanding, must-play course.
+The layout will challenge the advanced golfer from the back tees (reaching nearly 7,200 yards), but is beginner-friendly from the forward tees.

-The main clubhouse sets the day up with the inviting southern charm of the staff.
-The pro shop, in a small building adjacent to the clubhouse, is fully stocked with all your golf needs and a friendly staff as well.
-Some tips from their onsite golf professional: aim for the center of the greens on the par 3’s (especially the sixth hole), think twice before deciding to go for hole seven in two, and the carry over water on the 16th hole is longer than you think.
+You'll be welcomed into the main clubhouse with the staff's southern charm.
+Find the fully stocked pro-shop next door, and if you're lucky, some tips from their onsite golf professional: Aim for the center of the greens on the par-3’s (especially the sixth hole); Think twice before deciding to go for hole seven in two; The carry-over water on the 16th hole is longer than it seems.

-There are birdie opportunities over the next few holes, but the Cajun heat of south Louisiana gets cranked up on what locals call their version of Augusta National Golf Club’s “Amen Corner” on holes five, six, and seven.
-It begins with hole five, a medium-length par 4, but don’t let it fool you—if you try to cut too much off the left side you can find yourself in marshland quick.
+There are birdie opportunities over the next few holes, but the Cajun heat of south Louisiana gets cranked up on what locals call their version of Augusta National Golf Club’s “Amen Corner” on holes five, six and seven.
+It begins with hole five, a medium-length par-4, but don’t let it fool you — if you cut too much off the left side, you can find yourself in marshland quick.
 Get your par and move on.

 Gray Plantation Hole 6 Picture 2